 The design and layout of a website, but not the website as a whole, can be protected by copyright.
 This is a separate matter to copyright ownership of the various components of the site such as the text, images, video and sound.
 Also the underlying source code may be protected.
 To maintain control over the future development and operation of a website, rights should be obtained from the website developer/designer.
 This could be an assignment of copyright or a licence to make changes to the site as required and should be specifically dealt with in a written agreement.

-A computer programme is defined by the Copyright Act 1968 (Cth) (“Copyright Act”) as a set of instructions and provides for its protection.
-The Act also includes a computer programme in the definition of a “literary work”.
-Like a website, the development of an app can involve a number of components that require consideration of copyright ownership (e.g. computer programmes, text, music).
+A computer program is defined by the Copyright Act 1968 (Cth) (“Copyright Act”) as a set of instructions and provides for its protection.
+The Act also includes a computer program in the definition of a “literary work”.
+Like a website, the development of an app can involve a number of components that require consideration of copyright ownership (e.g. computer programs, text, music).
 Copyright protects the way an app is expressed; it protects the expression of the specific set of instructions but not the function of the software or the app nor the underlying ideas.

 When using content that you do not own (i.e. that you have not created yourself), the copyright owner should be identified and their permission sought.
-In some cases, copyright collecting societies can grant a licence.
-(For further information, see Copyright.)
+In some cases, copyright collecting societies can grant a licence (see Copyright).
 Potentially copyright protected material includes text, graphics, photographs, animations, film, music compositions, sound recordings, software and database material.

 Sometimes you will not need to obtain permission, for instance when: copyright has expired; an exception applies (fair dealing); you are not using a substantial part of the work; or permission has already been granted by the copyright owner.

 Once permission has been obtained, the website owner or manager should keep records of each authorisation or licence to use a copyright protected work on the website.
 It is important to identify the scope of such a licence, including any limits on use and factors that relate to termination of the right to use others’ work.